semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

         fmt.Println("Hello from v2!")
     }

-There is a Docker image created inside `.semaphore/p1.yml` that is stored in the caching server – the name of that Docker image will be the current value of `SEMAPHORE_PIPELINE_ARTEFACT_ID`.
+There is a Docker image created inside `.semaphore/p1.yml` that is stored in the Semaphore 2.0 caching server – the path for that Docker image will be `v2/go_hw.tar` and the cache server key will be the current value of the `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable.

 In `.semaphore/p1.yml`, the value of `SEMAPHORE_PIPELINE_ID` is new.
 However, the value of `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` will be the value of the